 The Virginia or North American opossum (Didelphis virginiana) is the only marsupial native to Canada.
 The opossum, poorly adapted to severe cold, may be found in southern Ontario and the lower Fraser Valley, British Columbia.

-Possums are slow-moving, with very sensitive hearing and smell, and will adapt to any environment where food, water and and shelter is readily available.
+Possums are slow-moving, with very sensitive hearing and sense of smell, and will adapt to any environment where food, water and and shelter is readily available.

 Possum/Opossum Control